423 Horton Social Science Center

 Students intending further work in history beyond the bachelor’s degree are urged to take HIST 775, Historical Methods.

-Students intending to major in history should consult with the department secretary in Horton 405.
+Students intending to major in history should consult with the department administrative assistant in Horton 423.
 Suggested programs for students with special interests or professional plans are available in the department office.